 What is gap insurance?

-Gap insurance pays the difference between the balance of a lease or loan on a vehicle and what your insurance company otherwise pays if the car is totaled or stolen.
+Gap insurance is optional coverage that pays the difference between the balance of a lease or loan on a vehicle and what your insurance company otherwise pays if the car is totaled or stolen.

 Unlike other major life purchases like buying a home, a new car is destined to decline in value.
 While a house prices can go up and down, vehicles lose a significant chunk of their value the moment you drive them off the lot.